Red-eared Slider

 Prevention & Control

-Small hatchling sliders are readily available by mail order or from the Internet and are still considered a popular aquarium pet.
-The best way to control the spread of the red-eared slider is to prevent their
+Small hatchlings are readily available by mail order or from the Internet and are still considered a popular aquarium pet.
+The best way to control the spread of the Red-eared Slider is to prevent their introduction.

-• Contact a local veterinarian or pet retailer for guidance about humane disposal of animals.
+- Disposal of live organisms should be considered a last resort; however, if this is an option be sure to contact a veterinarian or pet retailer for guidance about humane disposal of animals.

 References: